ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 What is eIDAS?

-eIDAS — Regulation (EU) No 910/2014 — is the EU framework for electronic identification, authentication, and trust services.
+eIDAS, Regulation (EU) No 910/2014, is the EU framework for electronic identification, authentication, and trust services.
 It applies across all 27 EU member states and creates uniform rules for when digital signatures are legally recognised.

 The regulation creates three signature tiers: Simple (SES), Advanced (AES), and Qualified (QES).
-Only the Qualified tier — issued by a Qualified Trust Service Provider (QTSP) on the EU Trust List — is legally equivalent to a handwritten signature in all EU member states.
+Only the Qualified tier, issued by a Qualified Trust Service Provider (QTSP) on the EU Trust List, is legally equivalent to a handwritten signature in all EU member states.

-A qualified electronic timestamp carries a legal presumption that the date and time it indicates is accurate.
-It also carries a legal presumption that the integrity of the data to which the timestamp relates is intact.
+For businesses, the most important provision is eIDAS Article 41, which specifically addresses qualified electronic timestamps: a qualified electronic timestamp carries a legal presumption that the date and time it indicates is accurate, and that the integrity of the data to which the timestamp relates is intact.

-This presumption is rebuttable — but the challenger must rebut it.
+This presumption is rebuttable, but the challenger must rebut it.
 The signer does not need to prove the timestamp is correct.
 The opposing party must prove it is wrong.
 In practice, a qualified timestamp from an EU Trust List QTSP is extremely difficult to challenge successfully in civil or commercial proceedings.

 The Jurisdiction Question: Which Standard Applies?